pbastowski/angular2-now/README.md

 If either of the statements below applies to you, then you need angular2-now:

-- You are about to start a new development in Angular 1.x and are thinking about migrating to Angular 2, when if finally arrives.
+- You are about to start a new development in Angular 1.x and are thinking about migrating to Angular 2, when it finally arrives.

-- You just like the Angular 2 component annotations for creating directives, but don't care much for the rest of Angular 2 at this stage.
+- You just like the clean syntax of Angular 2 component annotations for creating directives/components and services, but don't care much for the rest of Angular 2 at this stage.

 You are welcome to contribute to this project.